 Unnecessary detail only makes the CV difficult to read and understand.
 It confuses the reader.
 Including too much detail is probably the single most common fault in CV writing.
 It is better to make an impact with a little information than to confuse the issue with long and complicated points.

-A really good CV will not only demonstrate your skills, it will also show how had the opportunity to acquire them.
-It is usually a good idea to show your early career because this will enable you to show how you have developed, and how any early training has been the basis for your subsequent career progression.
+A really good CV will not only demonstrate your skills, it will also show how you acquired them.
+It is usually a good idea to show your early career because this will enable you to show how you have developed and how any early training has been the basis for your subsequent career progression.

-When you have finished writing your CV, go through the resulting document and make sure that everything you have included is relevant.
+When you have finished CV writing, go through the finished document and make sure that everything you have included is relevant.
 The more extra detail you include the less impact your CV will have.
-This will mean you are less successful in getting your point across to the reader
+This will mean you are less successful in getting your point across to the reader.

-If you lead with a profile you should make sure that the claims you make are validated elsewhere in the CV.
-Your Career History and Education sections need to demonstrate how you acquired the transferable skills and competencies you are now relying upon in the CV.
+If you lead with a profile you should make sure that the claims you make are substantiated elsewhere in the CV.
+Your Career History and Education sections need to demonstrate how you acquired the skills and qualities you are now claiming to have.

 Always use a standard font, otherwise, if sending your CV via e-mail, you could find that your font is substituted when the document is received.
 It will probably revert to the default, usually Courier.
 This will mean that all your careful layout and formatting will be changed.

 Make sure that your e-mail address is businesslike.
-A silly or suggestive name will not give a good impression.
-It is quite easy to get a new e-mail address which you could even use for the sole purpose of job applications.
+A silly name will not give a good impression.
+It is quite easy to get a new hotmail account which you could use for the sole purpose of job applications.

 Remember that your CV is a marketing tool for use in support of your application for a particular job.
 You are trying to ’sell’ your skills and experience.
 You should identify the level of your own function and make sure that you are not pitching either too high or too low for the job in question.

-Remember that the prospective employers are not really interested in you personally. they are only interested in what you can bring to their organisation.
-Do not include too much personal information and avoid making the CV sound as though it is all about ‘me’ and what ‘I’ want.
+Remember that the prospective employer is not really interested in you personally.
+He is only interested in what you can bring to his organisation.
+Do not include too much personal information and avoid making the CV sound as though it is all about ’me’ and what ‘I’ want.

 You need to ensure that all the information in your CV is in a concise, clear format.
-If you really can’t achieve the optimum two, or maximum three pages, then consider getting professional help with writing your CV.
+If you really can’t achieve the optimum two, or maximum three pages, then consider getting professional help with CV writing.